Last Updated on November 29, 2023

 2001: 195,000 Available Visas

 As technology and internet-related industries comprised an increasing part of the U.S. economy in the early 2000s, a greater need emerged for workers skilled in science, technology, engineering and mathematics (STEM) professions.
-Employers had difficulty recruiting for these positions locally, yet found that foreign nationals from China and India could fill their talent gaps.
+Employers had difficulty recruiting for these positions locally.
+They often found that foreign nationals from China and India could fill their talent gaps.
 Policymakers pushed for another expansion of the H-1B work program when the visa increase enacted by the American Competitiveness and Workforce Improvement Act of 1998 expired.

-The American Competitiveness in the 21st Century Act passed in 2000, adding 80,000 petition slots to the quota and giving employers a greater opportunity to acquire skilled foreign talent.
-The act also added a cap exemption to H-1B beneficiaries working at an institution of higher education, a government research organization or a related nonprofit entity.
+In 2000, the American Competitiveness in the 21st Century Act passed.
+This Act added 80,000 petition slots to the quota and allowed employers to acquire skilled foreign talent.
+The act also added a cap exemption for H-1B beneficiaries working at an institution of higher education, a government research organization or a related nonprofit entity.

 2004-2015: 65,000 Available Visas

-In 2003, when the expansion of the visa program was set to expire, there was a shift in political support for the program.
+There was a shift in political support for the H-1B program in 2003.
 Due to a growing perception that the H-1B program took away jobs from U.S. workers, the Bush administration declined to renew the cap expansion and allowed it to revert to its original 65,000 limit.
-President George W. Bush also signed the L-1 Visa and H-1B Visa Reform Act of 2004 into law, which required employers to pay 100 percent of the prevailing wage, a salary standard set by industry comparisons.
+President George W. Bush signed the L-1 Visa and H-1B Visa Reform Act of 2004, which required employers to pay 100 percent of the prevailing wage, a salary standard set by industry comparisons.
 This helped ensure companies weren’t seeking to save on wage expenses by hiring foreign workers at a low rate.

 What’s Next for the H-1B Visa Program?

-Throughout history, the H-1B program has undergone changes due to economic circumstances and political factors.
-While no radical changes have taken place to the H-1B program in several years, changes may be in store for the H-1B program in FY 2025, as the Department of Homeland Security (DHS) has issued a proposed rule to update the H-1B program.
+Throughout history, the H-1B program has changed due to economic circumstances and political factors.
+While no radical changes have occurred to the H-1B program in several years, changes may be in store for FY 2025.
+Recently, the Department of Homeland Security (DHS) has issued a proposed rule to update it.